 You are advised not to announce a business trip on social networks like Facebook, Twitter or LinkedIn.
-It would also be very ill-advised to post information such as the reason for the trip, your destination, hotel, schedule, any contacts and accompanying persons on these networks.
+It is also very ill-advised to post information such as the reason for the trip, your destination, hotel, schedule, any contacts and accompanying persons on these networks.

 During your trip, you should apply the following rules:

 During your trip, you should learn how to detect manipulations.
-Thieves often simply exchange one device for another similar one, so that the theft is not immediately apparent.
+Thieves often simply replace one device with a similar one so that the theft is not immediately apparent.
 It is advisable to place a distinctive mark on all equipment.
 This way any theft will be noticed immediately.